chadwhitaker/coinbase-portfolio/README.md

 # Coinbase Portfolio
 Node application to view your Coinbase Portfolio from the [Numbar app](https://numbarapp.com).
 This is an excellent way to carefully watch your Coinbase Portfolio directly from your macOS menu bar.

+## Install
+Installation is easy.
+Either deploy directly to Heroku or clone the repo and deploy using your preferred method and service.

-## 1. Obtain your Coinbase API Keys
+### 1. Obtain your Coinbase API Keys

 Note: Pay close attention to the permissions you set.
 You'll notice that you will only setup *read access* on your wallet to obtain the wallet's balance.